hakonhagland/Alien-MSYS2/README.md

-    MSYS2 / MinGW provides a MSWin32 Perl as part of a Linux / open source like package that provides probably all of the libraries that you might want to use as dependencies, and if it doesn't you can build much easier than with Strawberry + Alien::MSYS.
+    MSYS2 / MinGW provides a MSWin32 Perl as part of a Linux / open source like package that provides probably all of the libraries that you might want to use as dependencies, and if it doesn't you can build much easier than with Strawberry + Alien::MSYS2.

     There are some notes here: